geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 #.
 The feature has a sponsor.
 This means either a developer willing to carry out
    the work or a customer who is paying for it.
 #.
-The feature has has gone through the :ref:`GSIP <gsip>` process
+The feature has gone through the :ref:`GSIP <gsip>` process
    **if necessary**.
 Whether a feature requires a GSIP is decided by the community when the feature is proposed.

 The determining factor for what release a feature should be included in is based on the estimate of the time to implement the feature, and the current :ref:`release_cycle`.

-New features may be back-ported to the stable series (if technically feasible) after being tried out on the main development branch for a month.
+New features may be backported to the stable series (if technically feasible) after being tried out on the main development branch for a month.

 Adding fixes
 ^^^^^^^^^^^^